Poland, NATO say missile strike wasn't a Russian attack

 The Russian bombardment followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.

-It also affected neighboring Moldova.
-It reported massive power outages after the strikes in Ukraine disconnected a power line to the small nation.
+It also affected neighboring Moldova, which reported massive power outages after the strikes in Ukraine disconnected a power line to the small nation.

 With its battlefield losses mounting, Russia has increasingly resorted to targeting Ukraine’s power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.